plausible/docs/docs/stats-api.md

 | visit:region          | US-MD                         | ISO 3166-2 code of the visitor region.                                                                                                  |
 | visit:city            | 4347778                       | [GeoName ID](https://www.geonames.org/) of the visitor city.                                                                            |

-#### Custom props
+#### Custom properties

-In addition to props that are collected automatically, you can also query for [custom properties](/custom-props/introduction).
+In addition to properties that are collected automatically, you can also query for [custom properties](/custom-props/introduction).
 To filter or break down by a custom property, use the key `event:props:<custom_prop_name>`.
 [See example](#breakdown-custom-event-by-custom-props) for how to use it.

 :::note
 Currently clients are limited to filtering or breaking down on just one custom property at a time.
-Custom prop filters and breakdowns can't be combined arbitrarily.
+Custom property filters and breakdowns can't be combined arbitrarily.
 We are aware of this issue and we have plans to fix it, but we rely on our database to support some new features to fix this issue.
 :::

 ### Filtering